Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/01-tidiness.md

 ### Structuring data in spreadsheets

-Independent of the type of data you're collecting, there are standard ways to enter that data into the spreadsheet, to make it easier to analyze later.
+Independent of the type of data you're collecting, there are standard ways to enter that data into the spreadsheet, to make it easier to analyse later.
 We often enter data that makes it easy for us as humans to read and work with it, because we're human!
 Computers need data structured in a way that they can use it.
 So to use this data in a computational workflow, we need to think like computers when we use spreadsheets.

 The cardinal rules of using spreadsheet programs for data: